-The Hawkesbury & District General Hospital (HGH) Board of Directors’ role is to represent the community served by HGH and to ensure that its mission, ends and strategic directions are achieved.
+The Hawkesbury and District General Hospital (HGH) Board of Directors’ role is to represent the community served by HGH and to ensure that its mission, ends and strategic directions are achieved.
 The Board is responsible for the hospital’s performance and must ensure that healthcare services comply with established quality standards.

 2017-18 Elected Members